Fellow-Consulting-AG/docapp-docs/docs/doc2/e-mail.md

 ![](/_images/doc2/email/Add-a-client-secret_validity.png)

-It is recommended to fill in a description to identify this secret among many (as of now the limit is 2 secrets per App).
+It is recommended to fill in a description to identify this secret among many (as of now the limit is 2 secrets per App).<br>
 :fontawesome-solid-triangle-exclamation:{ style="color: #EE0F0F" }
-<ins>Note:</ins> Select this expiration date according to your company policy.
+**Note:** Select this expiration date according to your company policy.
 Once expired, a new client secret will need to be created and specified for each email configuration where it was used previously.
 :fontawesome-solid-triangle-exclamation:{ style="color: #EE0F0F" }

 13\.
 The newly generated client secret will be visible.
 Copy this client secret Value to be used when configuring email ingestion for DOC²